 - You can really use any oil you like.
 Olive is popular, but grape seed, peanut, or sunflower would also work just fine.

-- You can remove the seeds from the chili peppers, but it’s not a must.
+- You can remove the seeds from the chile peppers, but it’s not a must.
 Just a matter of preference!

-- It’s important not to burn the garlic and chili peppers, as it will turn them bitter and ruin the flavor of your salsa macha.
+- It’s important not to burn the garlic and chile peppers, as it will turn them bitter and ruin the flavor of your salsa macha.

 - This recipe makes around 2 cups of salsa macha, which equates to 32 one-tablespoon servings.